hyperledger-labs/perun-doc/source/go-perun/index.rst

 Blockchain Migration
 ~~~~~~~~~~~~~~~~~~~~
-In :ref:`payment_client_on_polkadot`, you will learn how to migrate the payment channel client from Ethereum to Polkadot.
+In the :ref:`migration tutorial<payment_client_on_polkadot>`, you will learn how to migrate the payment channel client from Ethereum to Polkadot.

 .. toctree::
    :maxdepth: 1

-   port_eth_dot/index
+   port_eth_dot/migration